SickGear/SickGear.Docker/README.md

 ## TZ

-You can use the TZ environment to adjust the default timezone of the service.
+You should use the TZ environment to adjust the default timezone of the service.
+This makes it so that shows will search and fetch correctly for _your_ local time... plus, SickGear's config/general/Interface/timezone uses this.

 # Exposed ports